Combinatorial invariance conjecture for affine A2

 New bases of some Hecke algebras via Soergel bimodules

-Advances in Math.
-228 (2011) 1043-1067.
+Advances in Mathematics 228 (2011) 1043-1067.
 I introduce a new set of bases for Hecke algebras related to extra-large Coxeter groups, coming from the theory of Soergel bimodules.
-If my "Forking path conjecture" (see the paper "Gentle Introduction to Soergel bimodules" above) is correct, the same kind of bases would exist for the symmetric group.
 I believe that they have a deep meaning related to the Hecke category and the p-canonical basis.
+This is related to my "Forking Path conjecture" that is false as stated, as proved by Gonzalo Jimenez.
+Nonetheless, in all generality, there seems to be an extremely strange phenomenon that I would love to understand better.

 Comments Off on New bases of some Hecke algebras via Soergel bimodules